Hudson-commercial/Beechwood-Office-Park/README.md

  For Lease / Office Space At Beechwood-Office-Park

-A GitHub page's website is used as a Property Website for marketing the available space.
+The GitHub page is used as a Property Website for marketing the available space.
 #

 ## Links